codingwatermelon/codingwatermelon.github.io/_posts/2020-09-09-how-to-make-a-magic-mirror.md

 ### Optional Parts
 - Mini HDMI to HDMI adapter
   - This part is needed for the Raspberry Pi Zero in order to connect to a regular HDMI display so you can add the WiFi configuration via the desktop GUI.
-This part is not needed if you use add the WiFi configuration to the boot files on the SD card prior to boot up
+This part is not needed if you add the WiFi configuration (wpa_supplicant.conf) to the boot files on the SD card prior to boot up

 ### Software Required
 - [SD Card Formatter](https://www.sdcard.org/downloads/formatter/)